apache/druid/docs/configuration/index.md

 Although not recommended but both HTTP and HTTPS connectors can be enabled at a time and respective ports are configurable using `druid.plaintextPort` and `druid.tlsPort` properties on each service.
 Please see `Configuration` section of individual services to check the valid and default values for these ports.

+#### Advertised plaintext port

+By default, a service advertises the same plaintext port it listens on.
+Set `druid.advertisedPlaintextPort` when other services must reach it on a different port, for example when a sidecar proxy such as Envoy terminates mTLS on one port and forwards traffic to Jetty on `druid.plaintextPort`.

+- `druid.plaintextPort` remains the port that Jetty binds to and listens on.
+- `druid.advertisedPlaintextPort` is the port that the service publishes through service discovery and that other services use to reach it over plaintext.
+This covers internal RPC between services, Router to Broker proxying, dynamic configuration sync, lookup and security cache notifications, catalog sync, `sys.server_properties`, task locations reported by Indexers, and Consul registration.
+- If `druid.advertisedPlaintextPort` is unset or non-positive, it falls back to `druid.plaintextPort`.
+- It only applies when `druid.enablePlaintextPort` is `true`.
+When `druid.enableTlsPort` is `true`, services still prefer `druid.tlsPort` to reach each other.
+- The `plaintext_port` column of `sys.servers` and the `plaintextPort` field of the `/druid/coordinator/v1/cluster` API continue to report `druid.plaintextPort`.

+You can't use a port in `druid.host` for this purpose, because a port in `druid.host` must match `druid.plaintextPort`.

+Peons forked by a Middle Manager don't support `druid.advertisedPlaintextPort`.
+Each Peon listens on its own port from `druid.indexer.runner.startPort`, `druid.indexer.runner.endPort`, or `druid.indexer.runner.ports`, so a single advertised port can't identify an individual Peon.
+The Middle Manager always starts Peons with `druid.advertisedPlaintextPort` unset, so each Peon advertises its own port.
+This applies even if the property is inherited from the Middle Manager or set through `druid.indexer.fork.property.druid.advertisedPlaintextPort` or the task context.
+Setting `druid.advertisedPlaintextPort` on the Middle Manager itself only affects how other services reach the Middle Manager.

 #### Jetty server TLS configuration

 Druid uses Jetty as an embedded web server.
 To learn more about TLS/SSL, certificates, and related concepts in Jetty, including explanations of the configuration settings below, see "Configuring SSL/TLS KeyStores" in the [Jetty Operations Guide](https://www.eclipse.org/jetty/documentation.php).